-Sawcutting and surfacing operations generate slurry and process water that contains fine particles and high pH (concrete cutting), both of which can violate the water quality standards in the receiving water.
+Sawcutting and surfacing operations generate slurry and process water that contain fine particles and have a high pH (concrete cutting), both of which can violate the water quality standards in the receiving water.
 Concrete spillage or concrete discharge to waters of the State is prohibited.
-Use this BMP to minimize and eliminate process water and slurry created through sawcutting or surfacing from entering waters of the State.
+Use this BMP to minimize and eliminate process water and slurry created by sawcutting or surfacing from entering waters of the State.